shubhamnegi-Tiger/test_public/README.md

 **DreamBooth Training**

-For fine-tuning the model with DreamBooth, we created a dataset with 28 images of a child eating ice cream.Training Images Must all be of exact dimensions (512×512).All images are different and from different angles and backgrounds.
+**Child**:For fine-tuning the model with DreamBooth, we created a dataset with 28 images of a child eating ice cream.Training Images Must all be of exact dimensions (512×512).All images are different and from different angles and backgrounds.
 The unique identifier used is "chice."
 The images were renamed using the unique identifier.
 We gave detailed captions for each image and trained the model with 2000 training steps and 5e-6 learning rate.

-And another dataset with 38 images of same family members from differnet angles and backgrounds and resized to 512*512.The unique identifier used is "famtog."The images were renamed using the unique identifier.
+**Family**:And another dataset with 38 images of same family members from differnet angles and backgrounds and resized to 512*512.The unique identifier used is "famtog."The images were renamed using the unique identifier.
 We gave detailed captions for each image and trained the model with 2000 training steps and 5e-6 learning rate.

+**Chocos**: Here we used a relatively small dataset of 9 images resized to 512X512.
+The unique identifier was "uxz".
+The base model used was SDv1.5 and trained with 800 steps with e-5 learning rate and 8bit_adam optimizers.

 ### Samples Images Generated using DreamBooth